-Every club member has a responsibility for safe-guarding vulnerable people while they are on club premises and any concerns, however small, should be brought to the attention of the safe-guarding officer.
+Every club member has a responsibility for safeguarding vulnerable people while they are on club premises and any concerns, however small, should be brought to the attention of the Club's Safeguarding Officer/Deputy Safeguarding Officer.

-The Safeguarding Officer for Nottingham Croquet Club is Jan Draper.
-Her contact details are available on the notice board in the pavilion, in the club handbook, from any committee member, and on the CA database.
+The Safeguarding Officer for Nottingham Croquet Club is Jan Draper, the Deputy Safeguarding Officer is Nigel Akers.
+Their contact details are available on the junior notice board in the west pavilion, in the club handbook, from any committee member, and on the CqE database.